It’s DEI or die! for campus free speech

 Like

-4. Arthur Meyer says:
+3. Arthur Meyer

 The cost of indoctrination continues to increase each year.
 When I worked in the public sector, each department HAD to have their own “Racial Equity and Social Justice” team who had meetings to write the “Equity plan” for their department.
 If your department was “underrepresented” each job posting would be “Red Flagged” and special scrutiny given to each hire.
 Our Human Resources contact needed to review each candidate and be involved in the interview and selection.
 We also had regular meetings as well as training/ “indoctrination” sessions.
 If you did not feel like a racist or white supremacist when you went in the session, you were made to feel like one when you came out.
 Job descriptions were re-written to be more “inclusive”.
 More emphasis was placed upon ethnicity and less on actual qualifications.
 As a “Supervisor”, when I questioned the hiring of a new high level employee by not meeting the supervisory experience posted in the job requirements, I was intimidated by the Mayor’s office and informed that it could be grounds for “insubordination”.
 That was the beginning of the end for me.
 Fortunately I was at the point where even though I was not looking to retire, I could.
 My job was extremely stressful and things not in my job description continued to eat more of my time, causing me to have more difficulty doing what I was originally hired to do.
 Retirement was the best decision I made!!!